Skip to main content

 • Transfer of any other kind

-The rate of Stamp Duty and time limit for stamping is as follows:
+The rate of Stamp Duty and the time limit for stamping are as follows:

-• For transfers by way of gift - HKD 5 + 0.2% of the value of the stock - Stamp duty must be paid within 7 days after the execution of the instrument of transfer, if executed in Hong Kong; within 30 days after the execution, if executed elsewhere.
+• For transfers by way of gift - HKD 5 + 0.2% of the value of the stock - Stamp duty must be paid within 7 days after the instrument of transfer, if executed in Hong Kong; within 30 days after the execution, if executed elsewhere.

-• For transfers of any other kind - HKD 5 - Stamp Duty must be paid before the date of execution, if executed in Hong Kong; within 30 days after the date of execution, if executed outside Hong Kong.
+• For transfers of any other kind - HKD 5 - Stamp Duty must be paid before the execution date, if executed in Hong Kong; within 30 days after the execution date, if executed outside Hong Kong.

-Note: There are certain exemptions, to certain transfers in connection with a stock borrowing and lending arrangement.
-To know more, click here.
+Note: Certain transfers are exempted in connection with a stock borrowing and lending arrangement.
+If you would like to know more, please click here.

 Did this answer your question?